Using Stochastic Gradient Descent to Smooth Nonconvex Functions: Analysis of Implicit Graduated Optimization: Introduction

 This idea first appeared in the form of graduated non-convexity (GNC) by \citep{Andrew1987Vis} and has since been studied in the field of computer vision for many years.
 Similar early approaches can be found in \citep{Andrew1987Sig} and \citep{Yuille1989Ene}.
 Moreover, the same concept has appeared in the fields of numerical analysis \citep{Eugene1990Num} and optimization \citep{Kenneth1990Ade, Zhijun1996The}.
 Over the past 30 years, graduated optimization has been successfully applied to many tasks in computer vision, such as early vision \citep{Michael1996Ont}, image denoising \citep{Nikolova2010Fas}, optical flow \citep{Sun2010Sec, Thomas2011Lar}, dense correspondence of images \citep{Kim2013Def}, and robust estimation \citep{Heng2020Gra, Antonante2022Out, Peng2023Ont}.
 In addition, it has been applied to certain tasks in machine learning, such as semi-supervised learning \citep{Olivier2006Aco, Vikas2006Det, Olivier2008Opt}, unsupervised learning \citep{Noah2004Ann}, and ranking \citep{Olivier2010Gra}.
 Moreover, score-based generative models \citep{Song2019Gen, Song2021Sco} and diffusion models \citep{Dickstein2015Dee, Ho2020Den, Song2021Den, Robin2022Hig}, which are currently state-of-the-art generative models, implicitly use the techniques of graduated optimization.
 A comprehensive survey on the graduated optimization approach can be found in \citep{Hossein2015Ont}.

-Several previous studies have theoretically analyzed the graduated optimization algorithm. \citep{Hossein2015ATh} performed the first theoretical analysis, but they did not provide a practical algorithm. \citep{Elad2016OnG} defined a family of nonconvex functions satisfying certain conditions, called $\sigma$-nice, and proposed a first-order algorithm based on graduated optimization.
-In addition, they studied the convergence and convergence rate of their algorithm to a global optimal solution for $\sigma$-nice functions. \citep{Li2023Sto} analyzed graduated optimization based on a special smoothing operation.
-Note that \citep{Duchi2012Ran} pioneered the theoretical analysis of optimizers using Gaussian smoothing operations for nonsmooth convex optimization problems.
+Several previous studies have theoretically analyzed the graduated optimization algorithm. \citet{Hossein2015ATh} performed the first theoretical analysis, but they did not provide a practical algorithm. \citet{Elad2016OnG} defined a family of nonconvex functions satisfying certain conditions, called $\sigma$-nice, and proposed a first-order algorithm based on graduated optimization.
+In addition, they studied the convergence and convergence rate of their algorithm to a global optimal solution for $\sigma$-nice functions. \citet{Iwakiri2022Sin} proposed a single-loop method that simultaneously updates the variable that defines the noise level and the parameters of the problem and analyzed its convergence. \citet{Li2023Sto} analyzed graduated optimization based on a special smoothing operation.
+Note that \citet{Duchi2012Ran} pioneered the theoretical analysis of optimizers using Gaussian smoothing operations for nonsmooth convex optimization problems.
+Their method of optimizing with decreasing noise level is truly a graduated optimization approach.
+Recently, \citet{Sato2025exp} considered implicit graduated optimization using smoothing of the objective function by stochastic noise in SGD.
+Here, this paper refers to the graduated optimization approach with explicit smoothing operations (Definition \ref{dfn:fhat}) as ``explicit graduated optimization'' and to the graduated optimization approach with implicit smoothing operations as ``implicit graduated optimization''.